wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/7-summary.md

-In this module, you learned how to deploy Windows Virtual Desktop in your environment.
-We reviewed the options to provision a Windows Virtual Desktop host pool and how to use app groups to share apps with your users.
+In this module, you learned how to deploy Azure Virtual Desktop in your environment.
+We reviewed the options to provision an Azure Virtual Desktop host pool and how to use app groups to share apps with your users.
 Specifically you learned how to:

-- Create a Windows Virtual Desktop host pool and workspace
+- Create an Azure Virtual Desktop host pool and workspace
 - Make a desktop and apps available to users by using application groups
 - Customize the workspace
-- Connect to the workspace by using the Windows Virtual Desktop client
+- Connect to the workspace by using the Azure Virtual Desktop client

 ## Learn more

-Connect to Windows Virtual Desktop with client:
+Connect to Azure Virtual Desktop with client:

 - [Connect with the Windows Desktop client](https://docs.microsoft.com/azure/virtual-desktop/connect-windows-7-and-10)
 - [Connect with the web client](https://docs.microsoft.com/azure/virtual-desktop/connect-web)